ole1986/a3-admintoolkit/README.md

 **Core Features:**

 **Players**
+- Setup administrators and moderators with limited access
 - Teleport from/to players and to map position (by using the in-game map - hold ALT key and press LMB)
 - Spectate player
 - God Mode